Joyce-G47/Joyce-G47/README.md

 **About Me:**

-I'm currently diving deep into the world of software development as an intern at ABSA Software Developer at UVU.
+I'm currently diving deep into the world of software development as an intern at ABSA Software Developer at UVU Africa.
 It's been a solid 8 months since I joined this journey.
 Prior to this, I earned my stripes with a  honours degree in Business Administration from MANCOSA and also an AWS Cloud Practitioner Certificate.